ONF (band): 2017–2018: Introduction, debut and Japanese debut

 Following WM Entertainment's confirmation to introduce the group, ONF released their debut EP and its lead single "ON/OFF" on August 2, 2017, while having their debut stage at M Countdown the following day.
 The members are composed of two teams, the ON team and the OFF team.
-Hyojin is the leader of the ON team, which includes E-Tion and MK.
-J-Us leads the OFF team, which includes Wyatt and U. Laun is part of both teams.
+Hyojin is the leader of the ON team, which includes E-Tion and Minkyun.
+Seungjun leads the OFF team, which includes Wyatt and U. Laun is part of both teams.
 The boy group is WM Entertainment's first idol group in two years and three months following the introduction of fellow labelmate Oh My Girl in April 2015, and subsequently the second boy group from the label after B1A4.
 Shortly after the group's debut, all seven members joined the survival show Mix Nine in November 2017, with member Hyojin revealed as the male center for Mix Nines first performance "Just Dance" earlier on October 28.
 He eventually became part of the top nine members to debut during the show's on January 26, 2018, placing second while former member Laun placed seventh.
 The top nine boys of Mix Nine were set to debut later that year, but due to the inability of the individual companies to form an agreement, the project was canceled.
 ONF then released their second extended play You Complete Me and its lead single "Complete" on June 7, 2018.
 A week later, the group signed a contract with Japanese label Victor Entertainment to make their official debut in Japan later in August.
 They officially debuted in Japan on August 1 with a re-recorded Japanese version of their debut eponymous single, preceded by a music video on July 3.
 They also held their Japanese debut showcase at the Tokyo's Minavi BLITZ Asaka on July 31.
 On September 7, ONF released the music video for their second Japanese single "Complete (Japanese Ver.)".
 Their full CD, including two Japanese B-sides, was released on September 26.